databrickslabs/dbx/docs/migration.md

 ## From 0.7.0 to 0.8.0

 - The interface for `--parameters` passing has been changed.
-Please check the special doc dedicated to parameter passing.
+Please check the [doc dedicated to parameter passing](./guides/general/passing_parameters.md).
 - `dbx deploy --write-specs-to-file` now generates a JSON payload which is `workflows` based (not `jobs`).

 ## From 0.6.0 and earlier to 0.7.0